JoannaBy/DHSI-Stylometry/13th_June.md

   * words preferred - words consistently used only in the primary set,
   * words avoided - words consistently used only in the secondary set,
   * markers.
+* Experiments with stoplists (more on that tomorrow)

 ### The reading
 #### From the coursepack